rhiever/ipython-notebook-workshop/README.md

 Now you should be ready to enjoy IPython Notebook!
 Enter the following command in the Terminal to fire it up: `ipython notebook --pylab=inline`

-# Practice Data
+# Practice Statistical Analysis

+As a part of this workshop, we're going to do a little statistical analysis on some data to get a feel for what IPython Notebook can do.

+## Data file

 I have included a data file with this tutorial titled `parasite_data.csv`, courtesy of <a href="http://luiszaman.com/">Luis Zaman</a>.
 Please note that this is unpublished data, and is **only meant to be used for the purposes of this workshop**.
 Email Luis directly if you want to use it for something else.

-The data has 3 columns:
+The data file has 3 columns:

 * Virulence